kons-9/kons-9/README.md

 * 外に出る。

 ## About me...
-* country: sushi kingdom
+* country: sushi kingdom🍣🍣
-* editor: neovim, sometimes vscode.
-* Interest region: still thinking...
-* Interest language: rust, python, c++, haskell.
+* language of interest: rust, python, c++, haskell.
-* love: UDON!!! it is perfect food!!!!
+* love: UDON!!! it is perfect　for me!!!!

 <!---
 kons-9/kons-9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.